What is .breathe?

 Who can train to Teach .breathe?

-Anyone involved in working with students in their transition years can train to teach .breathe.
-For example, they could be the primary school class teacher or a member of staff from the secondary school working as part of their school transition programme.
-Only those attending the one-day MiSP .breathe training are then approved to teach it, however.
+Anyone involved in working with students between the ages of 9 and 14 years can train to teach .breathe.
+For example, they could be a primary school class teacher or a member of staff from the secondary school working with this age group or someone leading sessions as part of the school’s broader Personal, Health, Social and Economic Education (PSHE) curriculum in Years 5-9.

 How do I train to Teach .breathe?